The Sales Survival Guide

 “Sales targets make sense at a retail store or car dealership, but they don’t make sense in hospitals,” she says.
 “In fact, it’s a dangerous trend.”
 As was widely publicized, GSK made a bold move in 2015 by removing all sales targets from their reps and first-line sales managers globally, shifting the company toward a customer-focused approach to sales.

 The company now focuses on building customer relationships by improving the skills and abilities of its sales force.
-They do this with ‘input incentives’ such as increasing sales force scientific knowledge, selling skills, ability to create and execute effective and measurable business plans, and making company values a priority.
+They do this with ‘input incentives’ such as increased scientific knowledge, selling skills, ability to create and execute effective and measurable business plans, and making company values a priority.
 Last year, the company saw a 6% increase in sales.

 For Schuller, industry must do more to live up to society’s expectations and build trust.
 She calls for greater transparency around where medications should not be used, noting that such a shift would require changes in sales training to emphasize patient safety.